AdityaRajSingh/weather-app/README.md

 # weather-app
-A Weather web app App using React and weather API
+A Weather Web App using React and Weather API